-Mike Jacobs is a Senior Energy Analyst for the Union of Concerned Scientists’ Climate & Energy Program.
+By Mike Jacobs, Senior Energy Analyst for the Union of Concerned Scientists’ Climate & Energy Program

 Power grid manager PJM has an answer.
 Results of a three-year study of the power plant fleet operations from Chicago to Virginia show that raising renewable energy to 30 percent of the electricity supply can reduce CO2 emissions by 40 percent.
 And this can be done while maintaining the reliability of the electric system.